hanishkvc/prgs-docs-spreadsheetkvc/README.md

 If any field contains the field seperator (i.e ,) with in its content, then the content is embedded within [`]s and not [']s.

+To avoid confusing the program, dont use ` char as part of the spreadsheet contents.

+## Misc Notes

+If you dont want any exception text to appear on the screen and distract from using the programs, then you can run the program like below to avoid the screen getting messed up with stderr contents

+	spreadsheetkvc.py 2> /tmp/sskvc.stderr

 ## History